huggingface/hub-docs/docs/hub/spaces-config-reference.md

 **`fullWidth`**: _boolean_
 Whether your Space is rendered inside a full-width (when `true`) or fixed-width column (ie. "container" CSS) inside the iframe.
-Defaults to false in `gradio` and `streamlit`, and to true for other sdks.
+Defaults to false in `gradio`, and to true for other sdks.

 **`models`** : _List[string]_
 HF model IDs (like `gpt2` or `deepset/roberta-base-squad2`) used in the Space.